Welcome to the little page for Transformers aimed at little kids, typically

 TITAN HEROES: Hollow with simple articulation and opening chests to

 allow human partner figures to ride inside.
+These are probably the best of

 - Regular Wave 1: $10 price point, actually look pretty good (especially